 The Monty Python’s Matching Tie and Handkerchief has long been a favorite record of mine.
 Side two was unusual in that it had two record tracks or grooves paralleling each other.
-Depending on where you first placed the phonograph needle, you got a different set of tracks.
-This writing preceded by many years the pompous and fawning Inside The Actors Studio, which I understand is still running on the American TV network called Bravo.
+Depending on where you first placed the phonograph needle, you got a different track.
+This selection preceded by many years the pompous and fawning Inside The Actors Studio, which I understand is still running on the American TV network Bravo.

 Great Actors from The Monty Python’s Matching Tie and Handkerchief